-All guides and interpretation notes are available on the SARS website at www.sars.gov.za.
+All guides and interpretation notes referred to in this Note are available on the SARS website at www.sars.gov.za.
 Unless indicated otherwise, the latest issue of these documents should be consulted.

 1. Purpose

 This Note provides guidance on the application of paragraph (h) and the related deductions under section 11(g) and (h).